LukaJukic0808/SimpleCatalogue/README.md

-# Project for faculty purposes
+# Simple Catalogue
-## Private because of API keys
+## Android application created as a project for Basics of Android applications course (Kotlin)